manoelbritto/Climate-Analysis/README.md

 1. Expose data in JSON format to be viewed by external developers

-## Getting start:
+## Getting started:
-To run this code is necessary to have some library installed on your machine:<br>
+To run this code is necessary to have some libraries installed on your machine:<br>
 **Anaconda:**<br>
 https://www.anaconda.com/distribution/<br>